voxpupuli/puppet-bareos/REFERENCE.md

 Data type: `Any`

+Timestamp Format

+Bareos Datatype: string
+Bareos Default: Not set
+Required: false

 Default value: `undef`

 ### <a name="bareos--storage--ndmp"></a>`bareos::storage::ndmp`

-== Define: bareos::storage::ndmp
 The NDMP Resource specifies the authentication details of each NDMP client.
 There may be multiple NDMP resources for a single Storage daemon.
 In general, the properties specified within the NDMP resource are specific to one client.

-== Parameters
-[*ensure*]
-  present or absent the config file.

-[*auth_type*]
-  Auth Type

-  Bareos Datatype: auth_type
-  Bareos Default: None
-  Required: false

-[*description*]
-  Description

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*log_level*]
-  Log Level

-  Bareos Datatype: pint32
-  Bareos Default: 4
-  Required: false

-[*password*]
-  Password

-  Bareos Datatype: autopassword
-  Bareos Default: Not set
-  Required: true

-[*username*]
-  Username

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: true

 #### Parameters